center-key/w3c-html-validator/README.md

       "all":      "w3c-html-validator"
    },
 ```
-Passing no parameters default to validating all HTML files in the projects (skipping the
+Passing no parameters defaults to validating all HTML files in the projects (skipping the
 **node_modules** folder).

 ## 7) Gulp Task